Raheem-Chisman/Session2SampleProjects/README.md

 # This is currenlty a Sample sln from the App dev training session module 2.

 This repository consist of sample projects sources codes with 3 different scenarios.
-1. NetApp-MVC & WPF Calling WebApi.
+1. WebApp-MVC  Calling WebApi.
-2. Angular Calling WebApi.
+2. ConsoleApp Calling WebApi
-3. Node JS App Calling WebApi.
+3. WpfApp Calling WebApi.

 ## About this code
  > Note